Classical Five Element Acupuncture

 Classical Five Element Acupuncture is an Ancient Chinese Land based tradition that is founded in the understanding that the cyclical flow of vital energy – also known as Qi, moves through all of Life.

-It is experienced in the seasons, the land, the plants, the animals, the waters - in all of nature.
+It is experienced in the seasons, the land, the plants, the animals, the waters, birth and death - in all of nature.

-Each of the Five Elements – Wood, Fire, Earth, Metal and Water – represents a distinct quality of the Qi energy that is vital to the continual health and flow of nature.
+Each of the Five Elements – Wood, Fire, Earth, Metal and Water – represents a distinct quality of the Qi energy that is vital to the continual health and flow of nature that is within us and that surrounds us.

 By understanding the relationships of the Elements within each of us and using them as a guide, we can discover and treat the root of an illness, restoring health to the body, heart, mind and spirit as the treatment unfolds.